hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/remesh.rst

    (assuming *Preserve Volume* is enabled).
    Lower values preserve finer details but will result in a mesh with a much more dense topology.

-   The voxel size also be adjusted from the 3D Viewport using :kbd:`Shift-R`.
+   The voxel size also be adjusted from the 3D Viewport using :kbd:`R`.
    Using the shortcut displays an interactive grid overlay showing the resulting voxel size.
    Moving the mouse closer to center of the grid decreases the voxel size while moving away from the center increase the voxel size.